bosetridib/Covid_Analysis_and_Forecasting/README.md

 ### The likely outcomes:

-The sample outcomes are presented here, dating to upto July, 2021.
-The first one demonstrates the trend building while the second on shows the projections and expected date of when the pandemic is likely over.
+The sample outcomes are illustrated here, dating up until July 2021.
+The first one demonstrates the trend building while the second one shows the projections and expected date of when the pandemic is likely over.

 ![alt text](https://github.com/bosetridib/Covid_Analysis_and_Forecasting/blob/main/CovidTrendJuly21.jpeg "The trend")